Fania/magic/readme.md

 - [ ] insert intersection observer sooner? at 150?
 - [ ] move generateSharedLengths to mapreduce filter view in couch?
 - [ ] update/push cache with changes
+- [ ] use indexedDB to be able to access settings via service worker